 The marathon is a beast of a challenge—that is part of the enticement of it after all.
 In preparing to make your half or full marathon a success, there are many factors to consider because so very much can transpire across 26.2 miles.
 By diligently planning and training intelligently, you work to limit the number of unexpected things that can arise, or you at least know how to handle them if they do occur.

 The most important thing to remember is to have fun.
 This is true in both training and racing.
 One of the greatest things to arise from all this marathon mania is that the number of runners across the nation and the world has spiked dramatically.
 Be proud to be a member of a constantly growing community of runners; we're friendly folks, we understand the amount of hard work and dedication that goes into making it to the starting line, and come race day, even among your competition, there comes that connection of camaraderie and mutual respect.
-They do say misery loves company, right?half marathon or marathon race.
+They do say misery loves company, right?or marathon race.